elucian/bee/syntax/structure.md

 **usability**

 * Bee is using one global context.
-This context is accessible in all project components.
+This context is accessible in all files.
-* Global members are visible using project component name as qualifier for dot notation;
 * Global members can be public or private.
 Public members start with a dot prefix;
+* Global members are visible with qualifier name using dot notation;

 **system variables*